Geometric-and-Combinatorial-Structures/contractible-graphs/README.md

 This script makes an exhaustive search through the files `CG_AM_1.txt`, ..., `CG_AM_9.txt`, looking for a collapsible graph that is not strong vertex I-contractible.
 No such graph was found.

 ## Reduced graphs by I-contractible transformations
 As discussed in [Collapsibility and homological properties of I-contractible transformations](https://arxiv.org/abs/1808.07461) (_Algorithm 2_), the algorithm `Contractible_reduction` as implemented in the script `Contractible_reduction.cpp` removes the 'strong vertex I-contractible' vertices in order.
-In this way we obtain a graph with fewer vertices and edges, but preserve the homotopy type (and hence homology groups) of the underlying clique complexes.
+In this way we obtain a graph with fewer vertices and edges, but in the process preserve the homotopy type (and hence homology groups) of the underlying clique complexes.
 The executable file can be compiled from the source file as follows:
 ```
 gcc Contractible_reduction.cpp -o Contractible_reduction
 ./Contractible_reduction